 Social Worker Megan Beaupre said it was a beautiful, celebratory moment when Michaela received her sister’s cells.
 Accompanied by her family and the transplant team, Danisha watched as her cells were infused into Michaela’s body.
 “We told her, ‘Those are your cells.
 They are changing Michaela’s life,’” Beaupre said.

 Danisha was discharged and recovered quickly.
-Michaela remained at Tufts Children's for five weeks.
+Michaela remained at Tufts Medical Center for five weeks.
 “As the donor marrow took root, the side-effects of chemotherapy began,” explained Dr. Law.
 “Michaela had mouth sores and difficulty swallowing.
 She was at risk for infection and received blood transfusions and intravenous nutrition.
 Slowly, eventually, her sister’s healthy stem cells grew and replaced Michaela’s diseased marrow, creating a strong immune system and a healthy bone marrow.”

 Michaela returned home but continues to return for outpatient appointments.
 “She took medication to make sure she didn’t develop graft-vs-host-disease and reject Danisha’s bone marrow,” said Dr. Law.
 “We monitor her blood counts, kidney function, electrolytes and blood pressure.
 She is being reimmunized.
 After one year, Michaela will be considered cured of sickle cell disease.”